 Dermoscopy, or epiluminescence microscopy, allows for non-invasive visualization of colors and microstructures of the epidermis, the dermal-epidermal junction, and the papillary dermis not visible to the naked eye.
 Manufacturers of dermoscopes include (but are not limited to) Welch Allyn, Inc. (US), Heine Optotechnik (Germany), and 3Gen, LLC (US).
 Digital dermoscopes allow for dermoscopic images to be visualized on a computer screen at larger magnification.
 In addition, images may be stored and compared to images taken previously.
-Manufacturers of digital dermoscopes include (but are not limited to) Derma Medical Systems, Inc. (Austria), ZN, High Medical Systems S.P.A., Vision Technologies AG (Germany), Polartechnics, Ltd. (Australia), Biomips Engineering (Italy). and Sci Base AB (Sweden).
+Manufacturers of digital dermoscopes include (but are not limited to) Derma Medical Systems, Inc. (Austria), ZN, High Medical Systems S.P.A., Vision Technologies AG (Germany), Polartechnics, Ltd. (Australia), Biomips Engineering (Italy). and Sci Base AB (Stockholm Sweden).
 Dermoscopy is a tool used by approximately 25% of dermatologists in the US and is associated with a long learning curve.
 Physicians experienced in the use of dermoscopy have been shown to have an increased diagnostic accuracy of 10 to 20% over clinical examination.
 Although some digital dermoscopes provide information regarding the probability that a lesion may be melanoma compared to a database of lesions, no system, to our knowledge, is under PMA development for objective interpretation.
+In addition, Sci Base AB is developing electrical impedance technology for melanoma detection.

 An article published in 2005 describes the results of a study utilizing the DB-Mips system from Biomips Engineering.
 The database of lesions used in this study differs significantly from our proprietary database.
 For example, our database includes a substantial number of lesions such as seborrheic keratoses (benign lesions derived from skin cells called Keratinocytes) and pigmented basal cell carcinomas, which can be difficult to differentiate from melanoma.
 The DB-Mips database included none of these lesions.
 Further, our database includes many more melanomas that are minimally invasive as well as a much higher percentage of dysplastic nevi compared to the DB-Mips database.
-Minimally invasive melanomas are more difficult to diagnose than melanomas that have significantly invaded the skin, and dysplastic nevi compared to the DB-Mips database.
-Minimally invasive melanomas are more difficult to diagnose than melanomas that have significantly invaded the skin, and dysplastic nevi compared to the DB-Mips database.
+Minimally invasive melanomas are more difficult to diagnose than melanomas that have significantly invaded the skin, and dysplastic nevi can be very difficult to differentiate from melanoma.
 Thus, we believe that the DB-Mips database does not include as many pigmented lesions that are difficult to differentiate from melanoma as our database.
-This is further confirmed by the fact that the specificity of dermatologists in other DB-Mips studies is typically under 30%.
-The DB-Mips system has a reported specificity of up to 79%, which is roughly equivalent to the specificity of the dermatologists in DB-Mips system has a reported sensitivity to melanoma of about 95%.
+This is further confirmed by the fact that the specificity of dermatologists in other DB-Mips studies was reported to be over 80% while the specificity of dermatologists in MelaFind® studies is typically under 30%.
+The DB-Mips system has a reported specificity of up to 79%, which is roughly equivalent to the specificity of the dermatologists in DB-Mips studies.
+The DB-Mips system has a reported sensitivity to melanoma of about 95%.
 We believe that because the DB-Mips database includes relatively few early melanomas, direct comparison with MelaFind®'s sensitivity is not meaningful.